atinfo/awesome-test-automation/java-test-automation.md

 ## API test automation

 * [Karate-DSL](https://github.com/intuit/karate) - Karate is a BDD javascript framework which enables you to script a sequence of calls to any kind of web-service and assert that the responses are as expected.
 It makes it really easy to build complex request payloads, traverse data within the responses, and chain data from responses into the next request.
 Karate's payload validation engine can perform a 'smart compare' of two JSON or XML documents without being affected by white-space or the order in which data-elements actually appear, and you can opt to ignore fields that you choose.
+* [REST-assured](http://rest-assured.io/) - REST Assured is a Java Domain Specific Language API for simplifying testing of RESTful web services.
+REST Assured API can be used to invoke REST web services and match response content to test them.

 ## Windows UI test automation

 * [SikuliX](http://www.sikulix.com/) - SikuliX automates anything you see on the screen of your desktop computer running Windows, Mac or some Linux/Unix.
 It uses image recognition powered by OpenCV to identify and control GUI components.
 This is handy in cases when there is no easy access to a GUI's internals or the source code of the application or web page you want to act on.
 * [Winium for Desktop](https://github.com/2gis/Winium.Desktop/) - Winium.Desktop is an open source test automation tool for automated testing of Windows application based on WinFroms and WPF platforms.
+* [AutoIt](https://www.autoitscript.com/site/) - AutoIt v3 is a freeware BASIC-like scripting language designed for automating the Windows GUI and general scripting.
+It uses a combination of simulated keystrokes, mouse movement and window/control manipulation in order to automate tasks.

 ## Unix \ Linux UI test automation